 And it came with strings, those federal dollars.

-And if we decided after three years or so of the federal government paying for the expanded police force, if we couldn't then pay for it ourselves, and we canceled the program, we had to give all the money back.
+And if we decided, after three years or so of the federal government paying for the expanded police force, if we couldn't then pay for it ourselves and we canceled the program, we had to give all the money back.

-And we knew there was no way we were long term going to be able to pay for this.
+Now, the appropriations chairman and I, we ran the numbers, and we knew there was no way we were long-term going to be able to pay for this.

 And we voted against it.